The information about a user involved in a SiriKit interaction.

 person property that contains the information about how your app identifies the user.

 When resolving the identities of people, SiriKit leverages the information in the user’s contacts database when that information is available.
-If your app was denied access to the user’s contacts, SiriKit cannot use that information, which might cause many properties of a person object to be
+If the user denies your app access to their contacts, SiriKit can’t use that information, which might cause many properties of a person object to be

 nil.
 Because the